Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: Results

 \subsubsection{The astrophysical $J$-factor and $D$-factor of the SMC}

-Given their dense environments, dwarf galaxies can be suitable candidates for searches of Dark Matter annihilation and/or decay events \citep{2010AdAst2010E..45K} so we will conclude this section with a look at the SMC in this context.
-The density estimation of \textsc{GravSphere} can be used to derive the $J$-factor: the integral of the square of the Dark Matter density along the line-of-sight and over a solid angle $\delta\Omega$ \citep{2020JCAP...09..004A}.
-This parameter quantifies the dependence of Dark Matter annihilation searches on the density of the astrophysical target being searched.
+Given their dense environments, dwarf galaxies can be suitable candidates for searches of dark matter annihilation and/or decay events \citep{2010AdAst2010E..45K} so we will conclude this section with a look at the SMC in this context.
+The density estimation of \textsc{GravSphere} can be used to derive the $J$-factor: the integral of the square of the dark matter density along the line-of-sight and over a solid angle $\delta\Omega$ \citep{2020JCAP...09..004A}.
+This parameter quantifies the dependence of dark matter annihilation searches on the density of the astrophysical target being searched.
 We recovered the distribution of $J$-factors for the SMC, shown in Fig.~\ref{fig:jay}.
-This has a mean of $19.22\pm0.14$\, GeV$^2$\,cm$^{-5}$, shown as the solid red line in the figure.
-We also recovered the distribution of the $D$-factor: the integral of the Dark Matter density along the line-of-sight and over a solid angle $\delta\Omega$ \citep{2020JCAP...09..004A}.
-This is the relevant quantity for testing decaying Dark Matter models.
-We find a mean value of $18.80\pm0.03$\, GeV$^2$\,cm$^{-5}$.
-Both of these are interestingly competitive with the densest dwarfs known to date around the Milky Way \citep[e.g.][]{2020JCAP...09..004A}, suggesting that the SMC is a prime target for such annihilation and decay searches.
+This has a mean of $18.99\pm0.16$\, GeV$^2$\,cm$^{-5}$, shown as the solid red line in the figure.
+We also recovered the distribution of the $D$-factor: the integral of the dark matter density along the line-of-sight and over a solid angle $\delta\Omega$ \citep{2020JCAP...09..004A}.
+This is the relevant quantity for testing decaying dark matter models.
+We find a mean value of $18.73\pm0.04$\, GeV$^2$\,cm$^{-5}$.
+Both the $J$- and $D$-factor are interestingly competitive with the densest dwarf spehroidals known to date around the Milky Way \citep[e.g.][]{2020JCAP...09..004A}, suggesting that the SMC is a prime target for such annihilation and decay searches.
+While the SMC has a much stronger gamma-ray background than other nearby gas-free dwarf spheroidal galaxies (like Draco), this background can be well-modelled using the observed distribution of stellar light, gas and high energy point sources, yielding competitive constraints on dark matter models \citep[i.e.][]{2016PhRvD..93f2004C}.